Acoustic Enclosures and Sound Enclosures

 STC ratings of 50 to 65 are the standard for professional studios and sound booths.
 The bare minimum would be STC 45, depending on the external environment of your studios or booths.

-Download our Prefabricated Modular Studios & Sound Booths brochure and/or read our Broadcasting Studios for Public Radio Station case study (picture on the right).
+Download our Prefabricated Modular Studios & Sound Booths brochure and/or read our Broadcasting Studios for Digital Media Production case study.

 Look below at some other custom studios and sound booths Mecart manufactured in the past: